kimbring2/DeepSoccer/README.md

 </gazebo>
 ```

-The built custom plugin is used for sticks in multiple joints, so you can declare it in the jetbot_soccer.gazebo file as above.
+The built custom plugin is used for stick joint.
+You need to declare it in the jetbot_soccer.gazebo file as like above.

 ## 7) Use DeepSoccer as OpenAI Gym format
 Most Deep Reinforcement Learning researchers are accustomed to Gym environment of OpenAI.
 There is package called openai_ros that allows user use a custom robot environment in the form of Gym.